Vicc2008/S3030Pkg/README.md

 ## Current Status

-Capable of booting Windows and Linux.
+Capable of booting Windows.
 USB Host is functional but external VBus supply is required currently.

 ## Boot